avan-pra/ft_irc/README.md

 ./ircserv <config_filename>
 ```
 Preconfigured config file can already be found under the conf directory but we advise you to fork sample.conf and modify it to your convenience.

+# TODO
+Handle all vector to connection as connection * (instead of the connection class directly)